Photography - Learning to Click

 Know the basics: One of the most popular mistakes we make as a beginner is to not hold the camera properly.
 Learn how to hold the camera properly and practice it over and over again.
 Learn about aperture, focal points, focal length, shutter speed, iso and white balance.
 These are not rocket science and something that we all would have learned in our physics classes.
 Just try to read through it over and over again, until have a fairly good idea.
 Remember to give it some time to get into you and don’t hurry into anything.
 Read through different articles on the internet and watch some videos in YouTube to get a better understanding.

-**Learn the rules: **I was not the guy with that inborn talent, so had to learn how to compose.
+Learn the rules: I was not the guy with that inborn talent, so had to learn how to compose.
 Composition simply means choosing what to include and what to exclude from your photos.
 In addition to that there are also some simple techniques that one can use to improve your composition.
-Rule of thirds is the first rule that you want to start using, and also a lot more like diagonal lines, frames, geometric shapes and much more.
+Rule of thirds is the first rule that you want to start using.
+If you want more examples of the Rule applied check out here as well.
+Make sure to checkout a lot more rules like diagonal lines, frames, geometric shapes and much more.
 But also do learn on how to break the rules.

 Choose your gear: Most of us start of with a entry level dslr camera with the kit lens, which is good enough for a beginner.
 Its better to understand the equipment properly and also your tastes in photography before investing more on costlier lenses.
 Once you have got the hang of it, then you would figure out what you want all by yourself.
 You would know what is limiting you and what you really want.
 But to start with you should have a DSLR, a tripod and a camera bag.
 When you invest on a tripod make sure you don’t go cheap on it.
 A tripod is really a worthy investment and a good one will last you a long time.
 I made the mistake of getting a cheap one first but soon had to spent on a new one which is a Manfrotto with ball head.
 I found that the pan head tripod was very hard to use and position.
 It took me for ever on my first tripod to move all these knobs up and down on the pan head, to position for my shot.
 I liked the ball head ans it was super fast and easy to position for any shot.
 You should check out for yourself with different models before getting one.
 Also get a decent bag that can carry your dslr and tripod along.
 Have in mind the possible lens updates that you would make before buying on a bag, so that you don’t end up having to buy a new one when you have more lenses.
 I chose a Vanguard Uprise 45 and here’s why.This is what is in my bag now.